Shruti Haasan: Established actress (2021–present)

+Music career

 In addition to acting, Haasan is also an established playback singer.
 She has received nominations for the Filmfare Award for Best Female Playback Singer – Tamil for singing "Kannazhaga Kaalazhaga" in 3 (2012) and "Yendi Yendi" in Puli (2015); and the Filmfare Award for Best Female Playback Singer – Telugu for "Junction Lo" in Aagadu (2014).
 She has also sung songs in Hindi films including "Aazma (Luck Is The Key)" for Luck, "Alvida" for D-Day and "Joganiyan" for Tevar.

 Haasan began her career as a music director with her father's production Unnaipol Oruvan (2009) and has since formed her own music band.
 She won the Best Music Director award for Unnaipol Oruvan at Edison Awards.
 Screen India said that she "has the makings of a good singer, and with some training she should go great guns."

+Haasan's notable songs include: "Adiye Kolluthe" from Vaaranam Aayiram (2008), "Yellae Lama" from 7 Aum Arivu (2011), "Down Down" from Race Gurram (2014), "Don't You Mess With Me" from Vedalam (2015), "Odiyamma" from Hi Nanna (2023) and "It's a Break Up Da" from Kadhalikka Neramillai (2025).
+In 2025, she also performed a song "Vinveli Nayaga", in her father's film Thug Life.

 Personal life and other work

-Haasan earlier dated London based actor Michael Corsale, of Italian descent.
-She broke up with him in 2019.
-Haasan is in a relationship with autodidact visual artist, Santanu Hazarika, since 2020.
+Haasan dated London-based actor Michael Corsale, of Italian descent, with whom she broke up in 2019.
+From 2020 to 2024, Haasan was in a relationship with visual artist, Santanu Hazarika.

 Haasan is associated with a lot of social causes.
-She has been associated with RPG foundation, an NGO committed towards women empowerment.
+She has been associated with the RPG Foundation, an NGO committed to women's empowerment.
 She was a part of Julio Ribeiro campaign for Jammu and Kashmir floods of 2014, where she donated a large sum for the cause.
-For Bal Asha Trust, Mumbai, she organised an online clothes sale and promoted circular fashion.
+For Bal Asha Trust, Mumbai, she organized an online clothes sale and promoted circular fashion.
 In 2019, she attended a painting exhibition, to raise funds for children of Bai Jerbai Wadia Hospital for Children.
 In 2014, she lent her voice for a digital campaign called TeachAIDS to spread AIDS awareness.

 Haasan made her Cannes Film Festival appearance in 2017, where she also graced the red carpet for British author Neil Gaiman.
 She has ramp walked at the Lakme Fashion Week and has been cover model for various magazines.
 Haasan has performed at various film awards and other events.
 She has done music gigs in London.
 She was signed as the brand ambassador for WWF India.
-Haasan also conducted an online session on social topics such as mental health, women in films and media and sustainability in fashion.
+Haasan also conducted an online session on social topics such as mental health, women in films and media, and sustainability in fashion.

-Controversy

-Haasan has been surrounded by various controversies.
-Post her debut, the actress went under the knife for her nose to get that perfect face.
-She received several criticism for the same.
-She said, "As far as my nose surgery goes, it's a choice I made, even after my first film was done because my nose was broken.
-I didn't like the way it felt.
-I didn't like the way it looked.
-It was a personal choice.
-Nobody asked me to fix it."